RonenNess/GeonBit.UI/README.md

 1. Add a ```Reference``` to the DataTypes.dll lib, located in ```packages\GeonBit.UI.<version>\lib\geonbitui\```
 2. During installation, GeonBit.UI placed a folder in ```Content\GeonBit.UI```.
 Add this whole folder, as-is, to your content manager (when asked if to copy or link files, choose link, since the folder is already in its right place).

 That's it!
+Just two things to remember:

+- If you want to edit the default themes (textures, styles, etc), its recommended to *copy* the theme to a new folder and never change the original package files, since they will be overrided next time you update GeonBit.UI via NuGet.
-If your development environment is on Linux, there are few more steps to follow: [Installing on Linux](#extra-steps-for-linux).
+- If your development environment is on Linux, there are few more steps to follow: [Installing on Linux](#extra-steps-for-linux).

 ## Manual Install